Afsaneh-shadaram/Developing-AI-Emotion-Detector-with-Python-and-Flask-IBM-final-project/README.md

   <img width="730" height="218" alt="5b_unit_testing_result" src="https://github.com/user-attachments/assets/d11bbe2c-b09c-4c40-b2ff-d16764253bac" />

-  ## 4- Web deployment of the application using Flask with error handling
+  ## 4- Web deployment of the application using Flask

    ### 4-1- The code to deploy the application on the web